Varisha84/ExtendedInspectData/README.md

  - Total number of plants that can be harvested (right of white line)
  - Total number of fully grown plants (growth value = 100%)

-Multiple selection of farm zones:
+Multiple selection of farm zones or plant growing buildings:
  - List can be sorted by fully grown plants or harvestable plants (descending only)
  - Single entry in list can be selected which results in single selection view of this zone.
+ - direct selection of harvestable or fully grown plants of a certain entry in the list